 Use the Tamper Correctly

-One of the features that separates Vitamix from other blenders is a tamper.
+One of the features that separates a Vitamix blender from other blenders is a tamper.

 The tamper is designed to break up air pockets that typically form during blending.
 This is especially useful for thick/frozen blenders, such as nut butters, dips, ice creams, or crushed ice.
 If the blend is stalling, insert the tamper through the lid plug and rotate it around the four corners of the container until a vortex begins to form and the blend is moving freely.